 The Censorship of Publications Board makes decisions on the censorship of publications.
 This is an independent voluntary board established by the Censorship of Publications Act 1929.

-The Censorship of Publications Board is made up of five members who are appointed by the Minister of Justice and Equality.
+The Censorship of Publications Board is made up of 5 members who are appointed by the Minister for Justice.

 Its role is to examine books and recently published periodicals (newspapers, magazines and journals) for sale in Ireland.
 It examines publications that have been referred by a customs or excise officer, or by a member of the public.